Skip to main content

 Frequently Asked Questions: US Taxes in Switzerland

-How are my Swiss pension pillars reported for US taxes?
+How is my Swiss Pillar 2 (BVG/LPP) pension treated for US taxes?

 Related Country Guides